Sanders to outline 'what democratic socialism means to me'

 Trump and his allies have nonetheless lambasted Sanders and the rest of the Democratic field, warning against what they call the threat of creeping socialism.

 In this year's State of the Union address, Trump declared that America "will never be a socialist country."
-Weeks later, when Sanders entered the race, a spokeswoman for his campaign said that Sanders had "already won the debate in the Democrat primary because every candidate is embracing his brand of socialism" and that Trump is the only candidate who will keep the country "free, prosperous and safe."
+Weeks later, when Sanders entered the race, a spokeswoman for Trump's campaign said Sanders had "already won the debate in the Democrat primary because every candidate is embracing his brand of socialism" and said Trump is the only candidate who will keep the country "free, prosperous and safe."

 On Tuesday in Iowa, Trump claimed Democrats will "destroy this country" and turn the U.S. into "another Venezuela."